-HIPAA likewise discourages the tax-deduction of interest on life insurance loans, enforces group health insurance requirements, and standardizes just how much may be saved in a pre-tax medical savings account.
+HIPAA prohibits the tax-deduction of interest on life insurance loans, enforces group health insurance requirements, and standardizes how much may be saved in a pre-tax medical savings account.
 HIPAA also called for a national patient identifier to be introduced, although the national patient identifier has still not been implemented more than 2 decades after HIPAA became law.

-HIPAA is a comprehensive piece of legislation, which has since incorporated the requirements of a number of other legislations, such as the Public Health Service Act, Employee Retirement Income Security Act, and fairly recently, the Health Information Technology for Economic and Clinical Health (HITECH) Act.
+HIPAA is a comprehensive piece of legislation, which has since incorporated the requirements of a number of other legislative acts such as the Public Health Service Act, Employee Retirement Income Security Act, and most recently, the Health Information Technology for Economic and Clinical Health (HITECH) Act.

 HIPAA is now best known for safeguarding patient data, protecting the privacy of patients and health plan members, and giving individuals rights over their own healthcare data.
 These aspects of HIPAA were not present in the legislation in 1996, as they were added with the introduction of the HIPAA Privacy Rule of 2000 and the HIPAA Security Rule of 2003.
 The requirement to notify individuals of a the exposure or an impermissible disclosure of their protected health information was introduced in 2009 when the Breach Notification Rule was added to HIPAA.

 The objective of the HIPAA Privacy Rule was to place limitations on uses and disclosures of PHI, stipulating when, with whom, and under what conditions, medical information may be used or shared.
 Generally speaking, the Privacy Rule limits uses and disclosures to those required for treatment, payment, or healthcare operations, with other uses and disclosures only permitted if prior authorizations are obtained from patients.